aquaman48/Android-Apps/README.md

 ## Welcome

 Here is a big sandbox repository from building Android applications in Android Studio using Java.
 I know you can use Kotlin as well and maybe later on I will try making some applications with that instead.
-I will continue to add on to this readme file and other files to help with documentation as I go along.
+However, in the meantime I will continue to add on to this readme file and other files to help with documentation as I go along.